-- Publishing dates are set at the Project level as a Publishing Window.
-The Publishing Window will allow Influencers to choose a specific date within the specified window to post their content.
+- Publishing dates are set at the project level as a publishing window.
+The publishing window will allow influencers to choose a specific date within the specified window to post their content.

-- You can find more details here regarding setting your Draft Due Dates and Publishing Dates.
+- You can find more details here regarding setting your draft due dates and publishing dates.

-Once you have completed setting up your Draft Due Dates and Publishing Window, click Save Changes.
+- Once you have completed setting up your draft due dates and publishing window, click Save Changes.

-- You may want to use Dependent Units if you want to ensure posts from an Influencer follow a specific order.
-For example, if you want to make sure that Post A is posted before Post B, you would make Post B dependent on Post A. This means the Influencer cannot post the content from Post B before they post the content for Post A.
+- You may want to use dependent units if you want to ensure posts from an influencer follow a specific order.
+For example, if you want to make sure that Post A is posted before Post B, you would make Post B dependent on Post A. This means the influencer cannot post the content from Post B before they post the content for Post A.

-Step 4: Finalizing Your Project
+Finalizing Your project

-If you have decided to instead send Offers directly to Influencers, the following article will help guide you through that process: Marketers - Creating And Sending Direct Offers
+- If you have decided to instead send offers directly to influencers, the following article will help guide you through that process: Marketers - Creating And Sending Direct Offers